Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 Contact me, Ann Wasserman, at annquilts@comcast.net.

-I have over 30 years of professional experience in quilt care and restoration.
+I have 40 years of professional experience in quilt care and restoration.
 Services offered include: reconstruction of holes, patches (restoration fabrics or conservation sheers) over worn fabrics, replacing missing quilting or embroidery, preparation for display, vacuuming, and very occasional washing.
 I can work on patchwork, appliqué, crazy, and embroidered quilts.

 The quilt repair process begins with you sending me some information: